SanderCBraathen/arsoppgave/other_files/dokumentasjon.md

 - **[2025-05-15]**: Changed the "Braathen Retail" header link style so it no longer appears blue or underlined, making it look like normal text while keeping navigation functionality.
 - **[2025-05-15]**: Updated the "Braathen Retail" header link so the cursor shows as a pointer (clickable) when hovered.
+- **[2025-05-15]**: Added margin and padding to header text and login/logout button for better spacing from screen edges.

 ---